hdl4fpga/hdl4fpga/README.md

 the table below.
 The steps to generate the programs along with the computer's network configuration to download the data is described in the section **PC configuration**.

-The data is downloaded and stored in the file **master.dat** by program **scope**.
-Then master.dat is check by **check** to verified its consistency.
-A new data dump, named dump.dat, is downloaded and comparared against master.dat. if the files are equala new dump is downloaded and checked it again.

 **Location of the FPGA Projects**